Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: I. Introduction

-A simplified formal path towards the quasi-potentials study was already on the stake by using Fokker-Planck descriptions of non-equilibrium situations \cite{Gardiner}.
+A simplified formal path towards the quasipotentials study was already on the stake by using Fokker-Planck descriptions of non-equilibrium situations \cite{Gardiner}.
 In the context of non-equilibrium many-body systems, it is assumed that there are a set of macroscopic fields that evolve following a known deterministic dynamics and a weak stochastic term (typically white noise) reminiscence of the microscopic fluctuations.
-Let us mention the pioneering work of Graham et al. \cite{Graham0} where it is studied the general properties of the quasi-potential for systems with finite degrees of freedom.
-For instance, they introduced the possibility of a Lagrangian transition that would imply the non-differentiability of the quasi-potential in some regions of configurational space.
+Let us mention the pioneering work of Graham et al. \cite{Graham0} where it is studied the general properties of the quasipotential for systems with finite degrees of freedom.
+For instance, they introduced the possibility of a Lagrangian transition that would imply the non-differentiability of the quasipotential in some regions of configurational space.
 In fact, this property seems to be natural for many systems at non-equilibrium stationary states.
-Let us also point out that they also developed a gradient expansion of the quasi-potential for the supercritical complex Ginzburg-Landau equation \cite{Descalzi}.
+Let us also point out that they also developed a gradient expansion of the quasipotential for the supercritical complex Ginzburg-Landau equation \cite{Descalzi}.
 These works have been applied with great success in several models and fields.
-Let us remark here just its use in the study of biological systems where the quasi-potentials give a complete description of, for instance, the most probable path that a complex network of chemical reactions follows it to go from a local minimum to another one \cite{Fang, Wang}.
+Let us remark here just its use in the study of biological systems where the quasipotentials give a complete description of, for instance, the most probable path that a complex network of chemical reactions follows to go from a local minimum to another one \cite{Fang, Wang}.
+Let us finally mention the seminal works from Donkser and Varadhan \cite{Donkser} that developed the mathematical Theory of Large Deviations (TLD) for Markov processes.
+TLD gives mathematical support on the existence and properties of the rate function that, in our context, is the quasipotential (see the interesting review by Touchette about TDL in Statistical Mechanics \cite{Hugo}).